realiii/fudgeo/README.md

 This example shows the creation of a random point Feature Class and builds upon the code from previous examples.
-Note that the create Feature Class portion of the code is omitted...
+Note that the create Feature Class portion of the code is omitted.

 ```python
 from random import choice, randint